Group B Strep

 Please read the disclaimer.

 Group B Strep (or GBS) is a bacteria that lives in our large intestines.
 We all have it.
 It is part of our normal gut flora.
 Sometimes, this bacteria travels from the anus to the vagina.
 When it does, there are no symptoms.
 No odor.
 It may come and go, and come back again.
-In fact, the only way to know when the vagina has been colonized is to test for it.
+In fact, the only way to know when the vagina has been colonized with GBS is to test for it.
 It is not sexually transmitted.
 It is not a matter of cleanliness.
 Most of the time, it is not an issue.
 The only time it is an issue is when a person is pregnant.

-In the US, we screen for GBS at 36 weeks of pregnancy.
+In the US, we screen for GBS around 36 weeks of pregnancy.
 The result is considered a reliable gauge of a person’s GBS status for four weeks, or until 40 weeks of pregnancy when most people deliver (in the hospital).
 The test is a swab from just inside the vagina, across the perineum and along the anus.
 The swab is then placed in a medium to see if bacteria will grow in 3 days.
 This is called a culture.
 I can collect it for you, or give you instructions on how to collect the culture on yourself.
 When the result is negative, no further action is required.
 When the result is positive, the ACOG (American College of Obstetricians and Gynecologists) recommends IV antibiotics every two to four hours during labor, depending on factors such as rupture of membranes.
 The antibiotics cross the placenta and significantly reduce the rate of infection in babies.

 Stats